A comprehensive guide to brand strategy

 Myth 3: You have to invest a fortune to brand your business

-When I saw what that money ultimately bought I was appalled almost every single time.
+When we saw what that money ultimately bought we were appalled almost every single time.
 Usually it was not worth it.
-And I see why there’s a general perception, when it comes to branding yourself or a business, that it’s ridiculously expensive.
+And we see why there’s a general perception, when it comes to branding yourself or a business, that it’s ridiculously expensive.

-Yes, some people are out there spending fortunes on subpar work, but you don’t need to be that person.
+Yes, some people are spending fortunes on subpar work, but you don’t need to be that person or business.

 Myth 4: Once you build your brand it’ll maintain itself